+Introduction to computer Applications in Agri.
+3 hrs.
 Introduction to computer hardware, file manipulation, printers and the use of word processing, electronic presentations and communications, graphics, spreadsheet, database management and web development software.
 Also includes solution of agriculture data-related problems and use of prepared software and templates.
 Lecture, 2 hours; lab, 2 hours.
 IAI: AG 913.

 AGR 1005.
 Introductory Soil Science.
 4 hrs.

 This course will cover such areas as: soil formation, color, structure, texture, classes and types.
 The classes will also include the use of fertilizers and the interpretation of soil tests.
 Laboratory experiments will be provided to enhance the work with soils and provide the student with ample opportunities to do class and individual experiments, and to ask questions.
 Lecture, 2 hours; lab, 2 hours; seminar, 1 hour.
-IAI: AG 904
+IAI: AG